-Armed with new data, officials target ‘drug-dealing’ doctors
+Feds employ data-driven early warning system in opioid fight

 The department is providing a trove of data to the Opioid Fraud and Abuse Detection Unit, which draws together authorities in 12 regions across the country, that shows which doctors are prescribing the most, how far patients will travel to see them and whether any have died within 60 days of receiving one of their prescriptions, among other information.

-Authorities have been going after co-called “pill mills” for years, but the new approach brings additional federal resources to bear against the escalating epidemic.
+Authorities have been going after so-called “pill mills” for years, but the new approach brings additional federal resources to bear against the escalating epidemic.
 Where prosecutors would spend months or longer building a case by relying on erratic informants and only limited data, the number-crunching by analysts in Washington provides information they say lets them quickly zero in on a region’s top opioid prescribers.

 “This data shines a light we’ve never had before,” Cessar said.
 “We don’t need to have confidential informants on the street to start a case.
 Now, we have someone behind a computer screen who is helping us.
 That has to put (doctors) on notice that we have new tools.”